keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 >
 > *In the following example, we use numerical codes like 00, 10, and 20 to show project levels, but you can also use L0, L1, L2, or other styles.*

-All projects in our company follow this naming convention:
+All projects in our organizaation follow this naming convention:

 `[STAGE]{Domain - optional}[Region - optional] Project Name`